Thomas Grant (barrister): Publications

-Over the last few years Grant has co-written and appeared in a production which is performed in Court One of the Old Bailey entitled Trial and Error.
-Reviewing the play for The Oldie in 2017 Valerie Grove wrote: "Courtrooms are pure theatre, and all lawyers are thespians manqués.
+Over the past few years, Grant has co-written and appeared in a production that is performed in Court One of the Old Bailey, entitled Trial and Error.
+Reviewing the play for The Oldie in 2017, Valerie Grove wrote: "Courtrooms are pure theatre, and all lawyers are thespians manqués.
 No wonder Forever Trial and Error, performed this week by a brilliant cast, mainly of barristers, in wood-panelled Court Number 1 at the Old Bailey – scene of famous trials from Oscar Wilde and Ruth Ellis to Lady Chatterley and Profumo – knocks most current West End offerings into a cocked hat."